-During an English major panel that I attended in September, professional writers and editors recommended books.
-Those books were: Chicago Manuel of Style Elements of Style The War of Art These books are important to the writing and editing field.
-I've personally used the Chicago Manuel of Style many times before throughout my college career and … Continue reading Recommended books by professionals
+During an English major panel I attended, professional writers and editors recommended different books.
+Those books were: Chicago Manuel of Style Elements of Style The War of Art These books are important to the writing field.
+I've used the Chicago Manuel of Style many times before.
+I enjoy the online edition the most because it's easier … Continue reading Recommended books by professionals

 I'm not sure anyone talks about college writing classes.
 Movies say we have our classes in auditoriums.
-Those are only intro classes.
-Writing classes, also known as writing workshops, never have over eighteen people usually.
+Writing classes, also known as workshops, never have over eighteen people.
 I have one with twelve people right now.
 One time only six people showed up.
-On the first day, we … Continue reading What writing classes always are…
+On the first day, we introduce ourselves for almost seven minutes each. … Continue reading What writing classes are like

-Novels are hard manuscripts to edit.
-Usually, writers have tons of notepads and factual lists to keep up with.
+Manuscripts are hard to edit.
+There's tons of notepads and factual lists to keep up with.
 The whole editing process can seem overwhelming.
-I've discovered multiple novel editing tips from my experience.
-The best one though is almost not even considered editing at all.
+The best tip I've found is almost not even considered editing at all.
 Because instead of editing, I rewrite.
-I’ve mentioned rewriting … Continue reading My number #1 trick to editing novels
+I’ve mentioned rewriting on here before.
+I put my old manuscript on the top … Continue reading My number #1 trick to editing novels

 Hello everyone!
-I would like to announce the start of my new editing business: Gotham Edits.
-At Gotham Edits, we edit many different types of written manuscripts, such as, but not limited to: novels short stories flash fiction essays technical documents To our new customers, we offer some free services.
-We hope to hear from … Continue reading New Editing Services!
+I would like to announce my editing business: Gotham Edits.
+At Gotham Edits, we edit different written works, such as, but not limited to: novels short stories flash fiction essays technical documents To our new customers, we offer some free services.
+We hope to hear from you soon!

 It’s a strange feeling when you want to write But you can’t The blank page stares as your mind has no ideas and the words don’t come Perhaps that’s not when you write But when you edit

 I'll let you in on a secret: You’re going to be someone’s favorite author one day.
 One of your characters will be someone’s favorite character.
 Someone’s going to debate the best way to cosplay as one of your characters.
 Someone’s going to quote you.
 Someone will have a tattoo of your words.
-Someone’s going to … Continue reading Writer Motivation
+Someone’s going to … Continue reading Writer motivation

 Sometimes there's only so much that editing can do to improve a story.
-After editing it over and over, it can seem as if the story isn't going anywhere.
+After editing it over and over, it can seem as if it isn't going anywhere.
 This has happened with my stories...if I mention that the story's older.
 With my newer stories, everyone's always enthusiastic about me editing them again.
-It's always … Continue reading Ideas for the worst?
+It's always positive. … Continue reading Ideas for the worst?

 Being able to write well isn’t the only thing it takes to be a writer.
-I’ve found being a valuable editor has helped me with my own writing as well.
-Editors have a keen eye for troubled story.
-They know the difference between times to use a comma and when to leave the words alone. … Continue reading A writer’s journey (part six) – editing jobs
+I’ve found that being a valuable editor has helped me with my writing as well.
+Editors have a keen eye for a troubled story.
+They know the difference between when to use a comma and when to leave the words … Continue reading A writer’s journey (part six) – editing jobs